dice-group/Ontolearn/docs/usage/05_concept_learners.md

-In this guide, we have shown the prerequisites of running a concept learner, how to configure its input properties and how to run it to successfully create hypotheses for learning problems in an ontology.
-You can try the concept learners we mentioned in this guide by executing the following jupyter notebook
+In this guide, we have shown the prerequisites of running a concept learner, how to configure its input properties and how to run it to successfully learn class expressions for learning problems in an ontology.
+You can try the concept learners that we mentioned in this guide by executing the following jupyter notebook
 files:

 - [EvoLearner notebook](evolearner_notebook.ipynb)